Incident Response Playbook : guide 72 heures pour réponse à breach

 pkill -9 -f malware

-crontab -e # Remove malicious cron jobs
+crontab -e # Supprimer les cron malveillants

-vi /etc/rc.local # Remove startup scripts
+vi /etc/rc.local # Retirer les scripts au demarrage

-# Windows: Remove registry persistence
+# Windows: Supprimer la persistance registry

 reg delete "HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Run" /v MaliciousTask /f